lmaisenbacher/slapdash/docs/clients.md

 # Web interface

 The package ships with a default frontend GUI accessible through a web browser, written in JavaScript/React.
-The GUI is designed to accept and render the plugin data model, and values are synced among the server (and all clients) through a persistent WebSocket connection.
-Documentation for a plugin is auto-generated, and endpoints can be viewed and tested at `http://<server>:<port>/docs`.
+The GUI is designed to accept and render the dashboard data model, and values are synced among the server (and all clients) through a persistent WebSocket connection.
+Documentation for a dashboard is auto-generated, and endpoints can be viewed and tested at `http://<server>:<port>/docs`.

 A custom GUI folder can be supplied (see arguments of `run`) that will be served to the user.
 For simple stylistic adjustments, a `custom.css` stylesheet file can be supplied to modify the default GUI styling (see the `custom_css` example).
 Alternatively, simple extensions or modifications to the frontend can be performed by supplying your own `custom.js` script within the frontend folder, which will be loaded along with the application.